gastigonzalez1999/gastigonzalez1999/README.md

 About me:

-💪 I'm currently working as a software engineer at Vangwe
+💪 I'm currently working as a software engineer at Vangwe!

 👨‍🎓 I’m currently enthusiastic on AI and fintech.
 Check out my public repositories! ❤️